pjanec/dirigent/README.md

 ## Usage

 ### Basic steps
-#### 1. Deploy master and agents
+#### 1. Setup a master
-Start a master process on one of the computers.
+Start a master process on one of the machines.
 Master is not necessary in single-machine mode of operation.

+#### Deploy agents
-On each computer install an agent application.
-Either as a service or as a system tray GUI application.
+On each machine install an agent application.

+Assign a unique machineId to each agent so it could identify its application in the launch plan.

 Specify the IP address and port of the master and machineId of in the local configuration of each respective agent.